 The main point of security cameras in places like stores, transit depots (airports, bus stations, etc.), ATMs, and recreational spaces is typically to prevent crimes like theft, vandalism, and other property damages.
 However, these cameras routinely record acts of violence, accidents, and other personal injury scenarios, often inadvertently.

-When you hire an experienced personal injury lawyer to handle your case—like our attorneys here at MHG—we take the time to check what cameras may have been recording nearby at the time and place of your injury.
+When you hire an experienced personal injury lawyer to handle your case—like the attorneys at May Herr & Grosh—we take the time to check what cameras may have been recording nearby at the time and place of your injury.

 Let us help you!